 I have practised Shiatsu in various settings, notably Scottish Widows (two-and-a-half years), The Scottish Office, and Body Positive.

-In 2000 I started The Shiatsu School Edinburgh with two colleagues, Audicia Morley and Cynthia Shuken.
+In 2000 I started The Shiatsu School Edinburgh with colleagues, Audicia Morley and Cynthia Shuken.
 I was also a founding Director of the East West Shiatsu School Scotland, the advanced training facility of the Shiatsu School Edinburgh and the Glasgow School of Shiatsu, with Elaine Liechti.